simonsobs/pspy/README.rst

     $ pip install -e /where/to/clone

 The ``-e`` option allow the developer to make changes within the ``pspy`` directory without having to reinstall at every changes.
-If you plan to just use the likelihood and do not develop it, you can remove the ``-e`` option.

 Ipython notebooks: